berdyshevol/ush/docs/grammar.md

 # SHELL GRAMMAR
-For the bases of our shell grammar the following article is taken:
+For the basis of our shell grammar the following article is taken:
 [zsh grammar shell](http://zsh.sourceforge.net/Doc/Release/Shell-Grammar.html)

 ## Grammar